-We are very grateful Holger Spamann for helpful comments and to Sophia Premji, Ria Sen, and Albert Shin for research assistance.
+We are very grateful to Alex Edmans, Mark Roe, and Holger Spamann for helpful comments and to Sophia Premji, Ria Sen, and Albert Shin for research assistance.
 All errors are our own.
-Comments are welcome.
+Comments are welcome

 © Jesse M. Fried and Charles C.Y.
-Wang 2020.
+Wang 2021.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.